ExistentialPrime/smartdex/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Debugging in VS Code

+1. Download Chrome Debugging extension via the extensions tab
+2. Set up launch.json to either LAUNCH or ATTACH as desired
+3. Run the selected configuration of debugger via Debug tab
+4. If needed: See documentation at https://github.com/Microsoft/vscode-chrome-debug

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.